 Currently, if a disabled person cannot access a business or facility due to inaccessibility they can file complaints with the Department of Justice or file a formal lawsuit in court.
 The proposed bill would effectively make it much harder for people will disabilities to challenge violations.

 ADA as we currently know it may be on the chopping block, and FMs should monitor the situation closely.
-The ADA Education and Reform Act of 2017 will now move to a full House floor vote, where yeas and nays will determine its fate.
+The ADA Education and Reform Act of 2017 will now move to the Senate, where yeas and nays will determine its fate.

 To learn more, you can read ADA Education and Reform Act of 2017 (HR 620) at the official website of U.S. Congress.